denafiroozi/DF/_pages/about.md

 <p style="margin-bottom:0.3cm;">    </p>

-My research interests are in mathematical finance, mean field games, and stochastic control.
+My research interests include mathematical finance, mean field games, and stochastic control, and their application in finance.
+In particular, I am interested in modeling energy and financial markets as large-population dynamic games and addressing problems such as optimal trading, systemic risk, equilibrium pricing, and contract design.
 </body>